 In a rare moment, Benji messaged our #ping Slack channel late in the evening.

-Instead of putting effort into building an async process for prioritizing, I put a large monthly meeting on the calendar 🤦🏾♂️.
+Instead of putting effort into building an async process for prioritizing, I put a sizeable monthly meeting on the calendar 🤦🏾♂️.
 Benji quickly asked me to rethink whether it was necessary.

 The last example demonstrates a previous point: inefficient communication (in this case, a recurring meeting) is easy to initiate but affects the team disproportionately.
 It's much easier for me to resolve any conflict around prioritization with a meeting.
 It's more work for me to design a process and manage it asynchronously, but it saves 12+ engineers an hour per month!

-Our communication guidelines are successful at accomplishing the focus we hoped we could achieve.
-We've been able to measure success (or failure) through a combination of qualitative feedback and tracked metrics.
+Our communication guidelines accomplished the focus we hoped we could achieve.
+We've been able to measure success (or failure) through a combination of qualitative feedback and tracking metrics.